FranciscoLlobet/efm32-freertos-zig/README.md

 ## Firmware Update

-To perform a firmware update, the `miso` application needs to fetch an unecrypted firmware image signed in a MCUboot container
+To perform a firmware update, the `MISO` application needs to fetch an unecrypted firmware image signed in a MCUboot container

 These files can be stored in a HTTP server that must support [range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) for the downloads.
 The public key is provided in the configuration file.